Wednesday, July 31, 2024

 SHE SHED

 Kathy and Warren set up the She Shed yesterday between the rain drops.
 We all enjoyed spending time together inside and away from the bugs.
 Last night, right after Kathe and I took the last walk before bedtime, tiny rain drops fell and we ran back into the motor home.
-Just in time to miss a torrential downpour and winds that practically blew the she shed over.
+Just in time to miss a torrential downpour and winds that practically blew the She Shed over.
 Such a violent storm.
 We thought that the slide toppers would blow away or rip.
 Just as soon as it began, it was over as if nothing happened.
-Just a little repair to the she shed and we were back in business today.
+Just a little repair to the She Shed and we were back in business today.

 Warren made tacos and enchiladas for dinner and Kathy T made pink margaritas!
 Just water and dog food for me.